Cheap Auto Insurance for Seniors in 2025 (Lowest Rates With These 10 Companies)

 Cons

-- Limited Coverage for Seniors: Farmers may not offer as extensive coverage options for seniors compared to other insurers.
+- Limited Coverage for Seniors: Farmers may not offer as extensive coverage options for seniors as other insurers.

 - Premium Increases: Some seniors may experience premium increases after the first year of coverage, which could make it less affordable in the long run.